 Application deadlines for internship are as follows: fall semester start, prior March 1; spring semester start, prior August 1; and summer semester start, prior December 1.
 School counseling students only have a fall semester start for their internship.
 If an application is late, the site placement may be jeopardized.
 The completed application must be submitted through VIA by the respective due date.
-(Note: School counseling students must also have passed the school counselor content exam to qualify for internship.)
+(Note: School counseling students must also present evidence of passing the ISBE School Counselor Proficiency Test (Exam 235) before they can do their final portfolio defense (in School Counseling Internship II) and before they are recommended for the School Counseling endorsement)